 Custodial credit risk categories have been established by Governmental Accounting Standard Board (GASB) Statement No. 3.
 Category 1 includes investments that are insured or registered or for which the securities are held by the Association or its agents in the Association's name.
 Category 2 includes uninsured and unregistered investments for which the securities are held by the counterparty's trust department or agent in the Association's name.
 Category 3 includes uninsured and unregistered investments for which the securities are held by the counterparty or by its trust department or agent but not in the Association's name.
-In accordance with GASB Statement No. 3 disclosure requirements, private market investments are not categorized.
+In accordance with GASB Statement No. 3 disclosure requirements, private market investments, securities lending, cash held in the County investment pool, reverse repurchase agreements, index funds, and mortgage backed securities are not categorized.

-Deposits in the County investment pool are insured or collateralized with securities held by the Association or its agent in the Association's name.
+Deposits in the County investment pool are insured or collateralized with securities held by the Association or its agent.